rooomaisa/EndAssignmentFEDNatureNomad/README.md

 cd <repository-folder>

 ### 2. Install Dependencies
-Install all the required dependencies: npm install:
+Install all the required dependencies with commando: npm install

+This will install:
 "axios": "^1.7.7",
 "jwt-decode": "^4.0.0",
 "lodash": "^4.17.21",